Robust and Tuning-Free Sparse Linear Regression via Square-Root Slope

-holds and that Properties $1,2$ and $3$ of the design hold too.
+occurs and that Properties $1,2$ and $3$ of the design matrix hold as well.

-For $o \leq o'$ we replace the noise vector $\xi$ by the vector where we zero the largest $o'$ coordinates which requires replacing the corruption parameter $o$ by $2o'$.
-In what follows the noise vector entries are bounded by $|\xi|_{(o')}$.
+Given $o'> o$, let us replace the dense noise vector $\xi$ by the new vector obtained from $\xi$ by replacing the largest $o'$ coordinates by $0$.
+We will treat the largest $o'$ coordinates removed from $\xi$ as a subset of adversarial outliers, and will replace the corruption parameter $o$ by $2o'$.
+From now on, we can assume that the entries of the ``new'' noise vector $\xi$ are bounded by $|\xi|_{(o')}$.